Min 0°C 32°F or lower

 Further, Dr. Peter Møller Jørgensen comments ”that it could be a form of P. pinnatistipula Cav. that doesn’t have the corona well developed.
 I have seen this before, but it isn’t that common.
 The two species are easily distinguished by the shape of the stipules.
 P. pinnatistipula has as its name indicates its stipules split in different pinnae as above, while P. gracilens has small entire stipules.
 I cannot see any stipules on the photo…”

-What this shows us all is how important it is to take not just a good photo but a series of them from all angles.
+What this shows us all is how important it is to take not just a good photo but a series of them from all angles and include a scale to show size.
 Peter comments further that ”One of the reason botanist want specimens is so that we can see all characters and not just what the photographer decided to show.
 A friend of mine said that the back side of the flower has in general many more characters than the front, but nobody photograph it… Think about it take many photographs from several angles, and we will have a much easier job of identifying the plants.
 That is if you do not want to send us a specimen…”

-So in summary, going by the corona length, it is P. gracilens but we cannot be entirely sure without seeing the stipules.
+So in summary, going by the corona length, and indeed the size of the flower, it is P. gracilens but we cannot be entirely sure without seeing the stipules.